YouTube's FTC compliance system for 'kids content' angers and worries creators

 This is the letter I have written to the FTC over the new COPPA rules affecting YouTube.
 If you are a content creator or a viewer, this is very important.
 Please learn about this and make an informed comment to have your voice heard: https://t.co/Vg4sN0cxGS pic.twitter.com/V2gRRibcqfNovember 19, 2019

-Creators of kid-targeted videos are obviously unhappy about the FTC's decision, but other video creators are also worried and irritated by the blanket rule, which might apply to their channels even if they don't think their videos are targeted at kids, resulting in lost revenue and promotion.
+Creators of kid-targeted videos are obviously unhappy about the FTC's decision, but other video creators are also worried and irritated by the blanket rule, which might apply to their channels even if they don't think their videos are targeted at kids.
+If they flag their videos as kids content, they'll lose revenue and promotion.
+If they don't, and YouTube or the FTC disagrees with their judgement, they could lose their channel and even be fined.
+In September, Cnet reported that creators who fail to mark kids videos as 'for kids' could be subject to "aggressive" FTC fines.

-The regulations "will destroy the general and family friendly content on YouTube and make children no safer on the internet," wrote YouTuber and disability activist GoodTimesWithScar, who makes Minecraft videos.
-He added that "the people who will lose their livelihoods are not the large corporations."
+(It's likely that the FTC will only go after major channels, though, as it doesn't have the resources to catch every violator, which commissioner Rebecca Kelly Slaughter pointed out in her dissenting remarks.)

 It is clear that the FTC is primarily talking about a specific kind of YouTube video—the videos that five-year-olds watch on repeat, with singing cartoon characters, such as the insufferable Johny Johny Yes, Papa.
 Google knew that these videos were directly targeting children under 13, and knew that it was collecting their viewing history to target advertisements.
 That's what the FTC takes issue with.